Meat and climate

 What you can do for animals and the planet

 The best thing we can do for animals and the planet is to eat vegan.
-Not eating meat, fish, eggs and dairy is also the simplest way for each person to spare the lives of nearly 200 animals each year - and to reject the daily suffering that takes place in slaughterhouses and factory farms in Denmark and elsewhere.
-If you want help getting started, sign up for free to VeganUdfordringen and get tips and advice for every part of your journey.
+Refraining from eating meat, fish, eggs, and dairy products is also the simplest way for each individual to spare the lives of nearly 200 animals each year—and to reject the daily suffering that takes place in slaughterhouses and factory farms in Denmark and elsewhere.
+If you want help getting started, you can sign up for the Vegan Challenge for free and get tips and advice for every part of your journey.

-More facts on meat and climate
+More facts about meat and climate

 By eating vegan, we reduce our water footprint by almost 60%.